Najadvk/DFIR/investigating Windows 3.x/Walkthrough.md

 ---

 ### 10. What is the Windows Event ID associated with this service?
-The question references the FXSSVC service, and the hint in TRYhackme indicates that the related DLL is associated with the Print Spooler or Fax service.
+The question references the FXSSVC service, and the hint in Tryhackme indicates that the related DLL is associated with the Print Spooler or Fax service.
 Based on this, the investigation is focused on Windows service logs.

 Open Event Viewer and navigate to: Microsoft → Windows → PrintService → Admin